eth-protocol-fellows/protocol-studies/docs/wiki/pectra-faq.md

 ---
 **FAQ**:
 #### **Q:** What is EIP-7702/Account abstraction?
+EIP-7702 is the latest account abstraction proposal that adds additional functionality to externally owned accounts (EOAs).
+It introduces a new transaction type that temporarily authorizes specific contract code for an EOA during a single transaction, allowing EOAs to function as smart contract accounts.
+This enables several use cases for users, including transaction batching, gas sponsorship, and privilege de-escalation.
 #### **Q:** Where can I find the specification for EIP-7702?
 How can I use it as a wallet dev?
+The specificaton for EIP-7702 can be found [here](https://eips.ethereum.org/EIPS/eip-7702).

+As a wallet developer, you’ll need to add support for the new transaction type and provide an interface that enables users to access its new functionalities.
+It remains to be seen how the design space of EIP-7702 will play out, but it’s possible that wallet developers may whitelist specific contract codes for wallet users.
 #### **Q:** How do I use account abstraction?
 #### **Q:** Do I have to wait for my wallet to support EIP-7702?
 #### **Q:** What do I need to know about EIP-7702 as a smart contract dev?